Areas of expertise

 Yongle's current research is focused on modelling and enhancing metal additive manufacturing (particularly for wire-based directed energy deposition) and its ancillary processes.
 He is working on developing mechanism-underpinned novel additive manufacturing process design and effective quality-improving techniques for additively manufactured components.
 He is bridging the highly predictive but less efficient mechanistic models at small scales, as derived from fundamental principles, with more versatile and efficient but partially empirical models at large scales, which are best suited for engineering analysis.
 Ultimately, his research would lead to an integrated cross-scale and multi-physics modelling approach for predicting, understanding and controlling the molten pool, grain growth, solid state phase transformation, distortion, and transient / residual stress, thereby enhancing metal additive manufacturing.

 Yongle has been contributing to his research fields as an author of research papers, as wells as a reviewer for over 30 international journals (e.g., Additive Manufacturing, Acta Materialia, Virtual and Physical Prototyping, International Journal of Plasticity, International Journal of Mechanical Sciences).
-Currently, he is a co-investigator for three large research projects (total funding >£10M) on metal wire-based additive manufacturing (NEWAM, SAM and I-Break) and a referee for research proposals submitted to European Research Council.
+Currently, he is a co-investigator for three large research projects (total funding >£10M) on metal wire-based additive manufacturing (NEWAM, SAM and I-Break) and a referee for research proposals submitted to UK Engineering and Physical Sciences Research Council and European Research Council.
 He has been actively engaging with energy and aerospace industries for applying his research outcomes in making real-world difference.

 Yongle also serves the research / industry community through the following roles: